MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

 0. A mod API is our main and formost feature.
 For end users all module adding, updating, and downloading is handled through a simple GUI at world creations.
 Modules are automatically added at server join.
 Module packs exist for a tested and packaged experiance.

 0. The creation of modules is simple, and if  behavior already exists, in libraries or frameworks, no java code is needed.
-Modules do not break beween versions, and dependacies are automatically handled.
+Modules work across many [versions](http://semver.org/), and dependacies are automatically handled.
 Json is used heavily.

 0. A tiny core, all content should be added using modules.
 Freedom of gameplay